SantiagoPuertas/Dwelling-Energy-Insights/README.md

 ![Image of HeatingSystem](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Images/HeatingSystem.png)

-	- Recurrent layer of 40 nodes with a dropout of 0.2 (20% of the connections are randomly removed so that the network is able to learn a pattern in different ways)
+	- Recurrent layer of 40 nodes with a dropout of 0.2

 	- Simple 20-node MLP layer with RELU activation